 Martisor, which occurs on March 1st, is a holiday celebrated in Romania and Moldova.
 “Martisor” is an old way of saying “little March,” and it is observed with the giving of martisor amulets.

 The Martisor Amulet Tradition

-Martisors may be nothing but twisted or woven threads, but often a small medallion or coin is attached, giving the amulet individual character.
+Martisors may be nothing more than twisted, or woven threads, but often a small medallion or coin is attached, giving the amulet individual character.
 In some cases, the medallion or decorative part of the martisor may eclipse the red-and-white threads that are integral to the piece.
 This medallion can take the form of a blossom, a shell, a ladybug, a heart, or any other shape the maker prefers.

 Wearing the Martisor